Gaurav138-Nan/FIFO-using-Verilog/README.md

 **DESIGN**:
 Here we have designed a 16 bit synchronous FIFO with a FIFO having a depth of 8.
-We have first designed the FIFO using Verilog in MODELSIM and then tested the design using a testbench created in the same environment.
+We have first designed the FIFO using Verilog in EDA PLAYGROUND and then tested the design using a testbench created in the same environment.
 The final waves associated with the testbench has been plotted to observe the working of the designed system.